 - % of Revenues (wholesale) – typically 5-8%

 - % of Sales (MSRP) – typically 3-5%

 - % of Earnings (Profits) – typically 15-25% – avoid these kinds of contracts unless you really trust the Publisher.
 To many games can be played with $.

 - Fee Per Unit – typically equates to something in the % ranges listed above

 - Work For Hire – pay by the hour or a flat rate up front – do not sign these

 Some Publishers are open to scaling % based on sales volumes.
-Don’t kid yourself though, most games do not sell more then 10,000 copies ever.
-In fact most games sell less than 5000.
+Don’t kid yourself though, most games do not sell more than 10,000 copies ever.
+In fact, most games sell less than 5000.

 Some larger Publishers give advances or signing bonuses ($100-3000).
 If the publisher you’re working with is not in the same country as you, it would be wise to get some upfront money as it’s nearly impossible to chase down a deadbeat later.

 Stay away from contracts that require you to contribute financially to the production of the game.
 These are not worth it as you have little control over the marketing and execution of the actual game.

 Though rare, some contracts will pay the designer in full based on the number of units produced.